targeted-and-troublesome/targeted-and-troublesome-crawler/README.md

 ## Targeted and Troublesome: Tracking and Advertising on Children's Websites (IEEE S&P'24)

-This repository contains the code for the paper titled [**Targeted and Troublesome: Tracking and Advertising on Children's Websites**](https://arxiv.org/pdf/2308.04887) (to be presented at the [45th IEEE Symposium on
+This repository contains the code for the paper titled [**Targeted and Troublesome: Tracking and Advertising on Children's Websites**](https://arxiv.org/pdf/2308.04887) (published at the [45th IEEE Symposium on
 Security and Privacy](https://sp2024.ieee-security.org/)).
 The paper investigates targeted and inappropriate advertising on websites targeted at children, along with online tracking.

 ![ad_classification](https://github.com/targeted-and-troublesome/targeted-and-troublesome-crawler/assets/5788790/74805ebd-a8c0-4bdb-b2f3-d89825574edb)